yegor256/blog/_posts/2014/oct/2014-10-21-incremental-billing.md

 basically two types of contracts:
 [fixed price](https://en.wikipedia.org/wiki/Fixed-price_contract) or
 [time-and-material](https://en.wikipedia.org/wiki/Time_and_materials).
-They are fundamentally different but the truth is that in either case&mdash;**you lose**.
+They are fundamentally different but the truth is that in either case---**you lose**.

 {% badge http://www.xdsd.org/images/logo.svg 100 http://www.xdsd.org %}